 Exchange Server goes SQL

 This key activates support for Exchange modern storage.
-Without this key you won't be able to move mailboxes from ESE legacy storage to SQL modern storage.
+Without this key, you won’t be able to move mailboxes from ESE legacy storage to modern SQL storage.

 It is assumed that a SQL Server 2014 instance is available.
 A SQL Server 2014 Express edition is sufficient for testing purposes.

-The high level steps required to activate SQL support for Exchange 2016 are:
+The high-level steps required to activate SQL support for Exchange 2016 are: